rdkcentral/Lightning-SDK/docs/plugins/subtitles.md

   textAlign: 'center',
 })
 ```
 ### fontFamily

-Sets the fontFamily of the Subtitles text
+Sets the `fontFamily` style of the Subtitles text.

 ```js
 Subtitles.fontFamily('sans-serif')